RebelGuy/chat-mate/docs/youtube-auth.md

 # Overview

 Similar to [Twitch auth](./twitch-auth.md), we expose endpoints for authorising ChatMate to act on behalf of a user for both the admin channel and (separately) any other streamer channel.
 The authorisation flow is very similar to that of Twitch.
+Furthermore, we expose an endpoint for linking the currently logged-in user to a Youtube channel, authorised via an authorisation code.

 At startup, ChatMate will check that authorisation for the admin Youtube channel has been granted - if not, we enable administrative mode and authorisation must be completed as soon as possible, followed by a server restart.
 At the moment, we do not use the admin Youtube channel's access token for anything, but this might change in the future.